monigenomi/openpgx/README.md

 - Please add tests for each change you make
 - Recommendations database generation is best done by debugging "openpgx update" command
+- It's best to use `python -m openpgx` during development as it handled module loading properly

 ## License